hanwenzhang123/bu-cs622-programming/README.md

 - Thread is a class
 - Runnable is an interface
 - The Thread class implements Runnable
+- Threads are random, not guaranteed, a thread is running out of our control after it has been started

 #### Boilerplate Code
 ```java